MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/test-accounts/live-test-accounts-broadcast-mixer.md

 If you can't broadcast from an Xbox One (or later) console:
 1. Make sure you are signed in.
 2. Make sure the game has a Title ID and Service Configuration that you have access to.
+See [Setting up an app or game at Partner Center, for Managed Partners](../../get-started/setup-partner-center/live-setup-partner-center-partners.md).

 **Video is not showing the correct frames**